-Ms. Miranda Henning specializes in evaluating and resolving human health risks, ecological risks, and natural resource damages (NRD) posed by chemical stressors in the environment.
-Using tools such as risk assessment, remedial alternatives analysis, habitat equivalency analysis, and multicriteria decision analysis, Ms. Henning focuses on quantifying and mitigating the effects of persistent, bioaccumulative, and toxic chemicals on aquatic and terrestrial systems.
-For more than three decades, she has developed and applied innovative techniques to characterize effects of and solutions for remediating environmental releases of petroleum hydrocarbons, polycyclic aromatic hydrocarbons (PAHs), polychlorinated dibenzo-p-dioxins and dibenzofurans (PCDD/Fs), polychlorinated biphenyls (PCBs), mercury and other metals, and pesticides.
-Her work extends into feasibility studies, permitting, and public consultation for contaminated sediment sites throughout North America.
-A certified senior ecologist, Ms. Henning has contributed to nearly 100 guidance documents, scientific publications, and technical presentations.
+A certified senior ecologist, Miranda Henning has more than 30 years of experience in litigation support and regulatory and strategic advisory settings, related to the evaluation and resolution of human health risks, ecological risks, and natural resource damages (NRD).
+Using tools such as risk assessment, remedial alternatives analysis, habitat equivalency analysis, and multicriteria decision analysis, Ms. Henning quantifies the effects of persistent, bioaccumulative, and toxic chemicals under baseline and restored conditions.
+She has developed and applied innovative techniques to characterize the effects of and identify solutions for remediating environmental releases of per- and polyfluoroalkyl substances (PFAS), petroleum hydrocarbons, PAHs, polychlorinated dibenzo-p-dioxins and dibenzofurans (PCDD/Fs), PCBs, mercury and other metals, and pesticides.
+Her recent focus has included risk-driven feasibility studies, permitting, and community engagement for contaminated sediment sites throughout North America.
+Ms. Henning has contributed to nearly 100 guidance documents, scientific publications, and technical presentations.